 Can More Vacation Time Boost Productivity?
-(30 Countries Compared)
+An Analysis Across 30 Countries

-You may have come across reports that mention Switzerland as the most productive country, based on a Global Competitiveness Report.
-We’ve looked into the methodology and found that they fall back on the Global Competitiveness Index (GCI) as “an appropriate estimate of the level of productivity and competitiveness of an economy.”
+Amidst discussions on productivity, Switzerland is frequently cited as the pinnacle of efficiency according to the Global Competitiveness Report.
+This report relies on the Global Competitiveness Index (GCI), described as “an appropriate estimate of the level of productivity and competitiveness of an economy.”

 • average working hours per week